 TTM: trailing 12 months

 There are currently 3.3 million Darling Ingredients shares held short by investors – that's known as Darling Ingredients's "short interest".
-This figure is 42.7% up from 2.3 million last month.
+This figure is 13.9% down from 3.8 million last month.

 There are a few different ways that this level of interest in shorting Darling Ingredients shares can be evaluated.

 Darling Ingredients's "short interest ratio" (SIR) is the quantity of Darling Ingredients shares currently shorted divided by the average quantity of Darling Ingredients shares traded daily (recently around 1.5 million).
 Darling Ingredients's SIR currently stands at 2.28.
 In other words for every 100,000 Darling Ingredients shares traded daily on the market, roughly 2280 shares are currently held short.

 However Darling Ingredients's short interest can also be evaluated against the total number of Darling Ingredients shares, or, against the total number of tradable Darling Ingredients shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Darling Ingredients's short interest could be expressed as 0.02% of the outstanding shares (for every 100,000 Darling Ingredients shares in existence, roughly 20 shares are currently held short) or 0.0284% of the tradable shares (for every 100,000 tradable Darling Ingredients shares, roughly 28 shares are currently held short).